vuejs/vuefire/docs/nuxt/deployment.md

 # Deployment

-> This section is a work in progress.

 Given the amount of steps needed to fully provision a Firebase Project, you can directly use these templates instead:

 - [Spark Plan](https://github.com/posva/nuxt--vuefire-example-spark-plan)